2018 WTA Elite Trophy: Singles

-Elise Mertens began the year perfectly by defending her title at the Hobart International defeating Mihaela Buzărnescu in the final.
+Elise Mertens began the year perfectly by defending her title at the Hobart International, defeating Mihaela Buzărnescu in the final.
 She carried this good form at the Australian Open, when she defeated 4th seed Elina Svitolina in the quarterfinals to reach her first slam semifinals.
 In the semifinals, she lost in two close sets to Caroline Wozniacki.
 However, she failed to win back-to-back matches up until the clay season.
-She began the clay season excellently by winning 13 matches in a row, including the Ladies Open Lugano defeating Belorussian Aryna Sabalenka in the final, winning her two Fed Cup matches and winning the title at the Grand Prix SAR La Princesse Lalla Meryem defeating Ajla Tomljanović.
+She began the clay season excellently by winning 13 matches in a row, including the Ladies Open Lugano, defeating Belarusian Aryna Sabalenka in the final, winning her two Fed Cup matches and winning the title at the Grand Prix SAR La Princesse Lalla Meryem, defeating Ajla Tomljanović.
 Her streak was ended by Simona Halep in the second round of the Mutua Madrid Open.
 At the French Open, she reached the fourth round but once again lost to Halep.
 At Wimbledon, she made the third round where she fell to Dominika Cibulková.
-At the US Open Series events, she reached the quarterfinals of both the Rogers Cup and Western & Southern Open losing to Elina Svitolina and Petra Kvitová, respectively.
-At the US Open, she yet again improved from her performance from the previous year by reaching the fourth round losing to Sloane Stephens.
+At the US Open Series events, she reached the quarterfinals of both the Rogers Cup and Western & Southern Open, losing to Elina Svitolina and Petra Kvitová, respectively.
+At the US Open, she yet again improved from her performance from the previous year by reaching the fourth round, losing to Sloane Stephens.

-Julia Görges continued her winning streak from the end of the season by winning the ASB Classic defeating Caroline Wozniacki in the final.
-However, her 15 match winning streak was snapped when she was upset by Alizé Cornet in the second round of the Australian Open.
-However, she bounced back by reaching the semifinals of the St. Petersburg Ladies' Trophy losing to Petra Kvitová.
+Julia Görges continued her winning streak from the end of the season by winning the ASB Classic, defeating Caroline Wozniacki in the final.
+However, her 15-match winning streak was snapped when she was upset by Alizé Cornet in the second round of the Australian Open.
+However, she bounced back by reaching the semifinals of the St. Petersburg Ladies' Trophy, losing to Petra Kvitová.
 She reached her second final of the year at the Volvo Car Open but lost to Dutch player Kiki Bertens.
-The rest of her clay season was uneventful failing to get past the third round of any event including a third round loss to Serena Williams at the French Open.
-At Wimbledon, she reached her first ever slam semifinals after defeating Kiki Bertens, but lost to Serena once again.
-She did not do anything special following this milestone until a semifinal showing at the Connecticut Open losing to Aryna Sabalenka.
-At the US Open she suffered a second round exit to Ekaterina Makarova.
-In the last regular event of the year, Görges claimed her second title of the year at the BGL Luxembourg Open defeating Belinda Bencic in the final.
+The rest of her clay season was uneventful, failing to get past the third round of any event, including a third round loss to Serena Williams at the French Open.
+At Wimbledon, she reached her first-ever slam semifinals after defeating Kiki Bertens, but lost to Serena once again.
+She did not do anything special following this milestone until a semifinal showing at the Connecticut Open, losing to Aryna Sabalenka.
+At the US Open, she suffered a second round exit to Ekaterina Makarova.
+In the last regular event of the year, Görges claimed her second title of the year at the BGL Luxembourg Open, defeating Belinda Bencic in the final.